 I believe most Americans are good people.

-And now we empower the, you know, we weaponize the DOJ to go after Georgia, but not after Joe's state of Delaware, where he never lifted a finger to make voting more accessible for the citizens in in Delaware.
+And now we empower the, you know, we weaponize the DOJ to go after Georgia, but not after Joe's state of Delaware, where he never lifted a finger to make voting more accessible for the citizens in Delaware.

-Let's make voting easy and cheating hard.
+It's a real voting easy and cheating hard.

 Anyway, Congressman, appreciate you doing this.